hosua/Folder-Organizer-Tool/README.md

 Duplicate ROM grabber is actually grabbing a few more ROMs than it's supposed to.
 No idea why but I'm working on a fix.
 FIXED in v0.8.1 release

+Extract files containing was grabbing directories if they were present, will be fixed in 0.8.1

 Duplicate folder also detects multiple-disc ROMs as duplicates, working on a fix.